-Figure 37: Lecturers - Level of knowledge on Digital Literacies by discipline of expertise lecturers who work at the University of Korça "Fan S. Noli" (52%) and the University of Shkodra "Luigj Gurakuqi", (47%) have participated in training related to Digital Literacies, compared to Lecturers who work at the Mediterranean University of Albania (35%) and University of Montenegro (18%).
+Figure 37: Lecturers - Level of knowledge on Digital Literacies by discipline of expertise

+In total four universities, 37% of the lecturers have participated in at least one training session related to Digital Literacies in the past years.
+If we check the participation by the university, it shows that more lecturers who work at the University of Korça "Fan S. Noli" (52%) and the University of Shkodra "Luigj Gurakuqi", (47%) have participated in training related to Digital Literacies, compared to Lecturers who work at the Mediterranean University of Albania (35%) and University of Montenegro (18%).